manoelfranklins/POD-2.0-Notification-Handler/README.md

-# POD Notification Handler Widget
+# POD Notification Handler Widget 📨

-A custom SAP Digital Manufacturing **POD 2.0** plugin that subscribes to real-time POD WebSocket notifications, displays a live message log, fires configurable **On Receive** action events, and publishes notification data into the shared POD context for consumption by other widgets.
+A custom SAP Digital Manufacturing **POD 2.0** plugin that can handle all your POD Notification needs.
+It subscribes to real-time POD WebSocket notifications, displays a live message log, fires configurable **On Receive** action events, and publishes notification data into the shared POD Context for consumption by other widgets.

 <img width="1389" height="553" alt="image" src="https://github.com/user-attachments/assets/cebbb829-d6d0-4f06-b08b-9a2ec2fa0df7" />